RobotnickIsrael/interviewsServer/README.md

 change the CSS so it will reflect the minimum one picture maximum 3 pictures per row and display the metadata as requested while hovering.
 After that building the client and putting the build on the server static folder that I've created.
+Assumption: Not IE, this client is built on the latest react hooks and FLEX in the css.
+It won't work on super old browsers.

 I wanted to write tests here as well, but the logic here is also too basic to actually do any unit testing.
 End to end testing is out of the scope.